bergkvist/prosjektoppgave/report/report.md

 You may now have noticed that we have every cylinder property wee need, except for one (the radius).
 The problem we are now faced with is that nothing in `well_path.csv` can tell us what the radius for a specific segment is supposed to be.
 To figure out this, we have to look at `geometrydef.txt` (which defines the different types of segments).

-## Algorithm: Finding the radiuses/geometry types
+## Algorithm: Finding the cylinder radiuses/geometry types
 The `geometrydef.txt`-file looks like the following (where the index represents the line number):

 | index | description (geometrydef.txt) |